gregecmaregec/gregecmaregec.github.io/_projects/cb1.md

 ---

 <div class="caption">
-    Me, in front of the University of Mannheim
+    Myself, in front of the University of Mannheim
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">